Lucy Seifert, Life Coach London

 Bullying can be a devastating experience and bully behaviours range from subtle to downright threatening.

-Bullies chip away at your confidence and self-esteem, putting down what you do & offering no praise, deriding your work yet taking credit for what you do well, watching over your shoulder and leaving you no space for creativity.
+Bullies chip away at your confidence and self-esteem, putting down what you do & offering no praise, deriding your work yet taking credit for what you do well, blaming you when things don’t go according to plan, watching over your shoulder and leaving you no space for creativity.
 This in itself can lead you to make forced errors which the bully will further use against you.

 How can you know it is happening?

-You are likely to experience symptoms of severe stress, headaches, sleeplessness, forgetfulness and a desire not to go into work.
+You are likely to experience symptoms of severe stress, headaches, sleeplessness, forgetfulness and, in the event of workplace bullying, a desire not to go into work.
 You may become withdrawn and uncommunicative.
 Yet one of the most important things you can do is to communicate what is happening to someone you truly trust, not to keep it a secret because you feel ashamed or fearful of the bully’s threats.

 Indecision